Rockfish supports several types of allocations:

 - XSEDE allocations

-- Follows the process established for XSEDE allocations (XRAC)
+- Follows the process establishes for XSEDE allocations (XRAC)

 - PIs who contribute condos will have an allocation (or additional allocation) equivalent to the size of the condo.